TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 • Test different layout modes work correctly

-\---
+---

-\[Congrats\] 16.
+[Congrats] 16.
 Congratulations!

 You've successfully added God of War 2018 to Route Tracker using the enhanced architecture.
 The same process can be applied to add any other game with the appropriate memory addresses and route data.

-\*\*New Benefits:\*\*
+**New Benefits:**

-\- Automatic memory caching for better performance
+- Automatic memory caching for better performance

-\- Cycling backup system protects your progress
+- Cycling backup system protects your progress

-\- Enhanced UI with multiple layout modes
+- Enhanced UI with multiple layout modes

-\- Better connection management
+- Better connection management

-\- Automatic settings backup and restore
+- Automatic settings backup and restore

-\- Improved filtering and search capabilities
+- Improved filtering and search capabilities

 For questions or issues, check the existing code comments or create an issue on the project's GitHub repository.